-President Joe Biden has selected a broad range of NYU alumni, faculty, and scholars to fill positions in his administration.
-Among those nominated or appointed to new government roles are these members of the Law School community:
+In spring 2021, President Joe Biden selected a broad range of NYU alumni, faculty, and scholars to fill positions in his administration.
+Among those he nominated or appointed to new government roles were these members of the Law School community:

 Lily Batchelder, Robert C. Kopple Family Professor of Taxation, has been nominated as assistant secretary for tax policy in the Treasury Department.
 Batchelder served from 2010 to 2014 as the majority chief tax counsel for the US Senate Finance Committee, and then joined the Obama White House as deputy director of the National Economic Council and deputy assistant to the President.